Small Business Retirement Plans in Tucson, AZ

 SEP-IRA

-This kind of individual retirement account is available to single-owner businesses, freelancers, and businesses with very few employees.
-It follows the similar rules as a traditional IRA, where the money put into the account grows without taxes.
+This kind of individual retirement account is available to sole proprietor businesses, freelancers, and businesses with very few employees.
+It follows the similar rules as a traditional IRA, where the money put into the account grows tax-free.
 Employers can deduct contributions they make on behalf of their employees.
-Only employers make payments, which are modifiable and can vary year-to-year.
-Additionally, the contributions are deductible from taxes.
+Only employers make contributions, which are adjustable and can vary year-to-year.
+Additionally, the contributions are tax-deductible.

 Benefits of a SEP-IRA